Hans Krebs (biochemist): Urea cycle (Krebs–Henseleit cycle)

-In 1932 Krebs worked out the outlines of the urea cycle with a medical student Kurt Henseleit at the university of Freiburg.
+In 1932, Krebs worked out the outlines of the urea cycle with a medical student Kurt Henseleit at the University of Freiburg.
 While working at the Medical Clinic of the University of Freiburg, Krebs met Kurt Henseleit, with whom he investigated the chemical process of urea formation.
-In 1904, two Germans A. Kossel and H. D. Dakin had shown that arginine could be hydrolysed by the enzyme arginase to form ornithine and urea in inorganic reaction.
+In 1904, two Germans, A. Kossel and H. D. Dakin, had shown that arginine could be hydrolysed by the enzyme arginase to form ornithine and urea in inorganic reaction.
 Based on this reaction, Krebs and Henseleit postulated that in living cells, similar reaction could occur, and that ornithine and citrulline could be the intermediate reactions.
 Krebs started working on the possible method for the synthesis of arginine.
 Using his Warburg manometer, he mixed a slice of liver with purified ornithine and citrulline.
 He found that citrulline acted as a catalyst in the metabolic reactions of urea from ammonia and carbon dioxide.
 He and Henseleit published their discovery in 1932.
 Thus the urea cycle (or "ornithine cycle") was established, and it was the first metabolic cycle to be discovered.

 Citric acid cycle (Krebs cycle)

-At the University of Sheffield, Krebs and William Johnson investigated cellular respiration by which oxygen was consumed to produce energy from the breakdown of glucose.
+At the University of Sheffield, Krebs and William Arthur Johnson investigated cellular respiration by which oxygen was consumed to transfer energy from the breakdown of glucose.
 Krebs had earlier suggested to Warburg while they worked together in Germany that by using a manometer it could be possible to detect the oxygen consumption and identify the chemical reaction in glucose metabolism.
 Warburg had flatly rejected the idea.
-In Sheffield Krebs vigorously worked to identify a possible chemical reaction and came up with numerous hypothetical pathways.
+In Sheffield, Krebs vigorously worked to identify a possible chemical reaction and came up with numerous hypothetical pathways.
 Using the manometer he tested those hypotheses one by one.
 One hypothesis involving succinate, fumarate, and malate proved to be useful because all these molecules increased oxygen consumption in the pigeon breast muscle.
-In 1937 German biochemists Franz Koop and Carl Martinus had demonstrated a series of reactions using citrate that produced oxaloacetate.
+In 1937, German biochemists Franz Knoop and Carl Martinus had demonstrated a series of reactions using citrate that produced oxaloacetate.
 Krebs realised that these molecules could be the missing intermediates for such reaction.
 After four months of experimental works to fill in the gaps, Krebs and Johnson succeeded in establishing the sequence of the chemical cycle, which they called the "citric acid cycle".
 It is also known as the "Krebs cycle" or "tricarboxylic acid (TCA) cycle".

 Krebs sent a short manuscript account of the discovery to Nature on 10 June 1937.
-On 14 June he received a rejection letter from the editor, saying that the journal had "already sufficient letters to fill correspondence columns for seven or eight weeks", and encouraging Krebs to "submit it for early publication to another periodical."
+On 14 June, he received a rejection letter from the editor, saying that the journal had "already sufficient letters to fill correspondence columns for seven or eight weeks", and encouraging Krebs to "submit it for early publication to another periodical."

 Krebs immediately prepared a longer version titled "The Role of Citric Acid in Intermediate Metabolism in Animal Tissues", which he sent to the Dutch journal Enzymologia after two weeks and was published in two months.
 It was followed by a series of papers in different journals.